Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/14 - Authentication & Authorization/README.md

 Skill Description
 ----------
-The whole point of authentication is to make sure that the user is who they say they are.
-The standard way of managing this is through logging in your user via a sign in form.
-Once the user is logged in, you keep track of that user using the session until the user logs out.

-A related concept is authorization.
-Yes, you may be signed in, but are you actually authorized to access what you're trying to access?
-The typical example is the difference between a regular user and an admin user.
-They both authenticate with the system but only the admin is authorized to make changes to certain things.
+The Fellow effectively uses authentication to make sure the user is who they claim to be on their application.
+The Fellow also effectively uses authorization to make sure that when someone is signed in they are only interacting with the application in a way that they are meant to (for example, the difference between a regular user and an admin user).

 Outputs
 ----------